 I was finally diagnosed when I was 25, and have spent my life trying to straighten out a life made crooked by internal terror.

-This newsletter is the culmination of the work I've done these past decades.
+This newsletter is the culmination of my work over the past decades.

 I never trusted that she'd remember she had children and worried she'd move to Europe when we were out of her sight, that something terrible would befall her if I weren't trailing her every step, that she would open the front door to murderers, or that I'd never be returned.